hed-standard/hed-specification/docs/source/Appendix_A.md

 a `#` placeholder.

-The unit class specification section starts with `'''Unit classes'''` and lists the type of unit (unit class) at the first level and the specific units at the second level.
+The unit class specification section starts with `'''Unit classes'''` and lists the types of units (the unit classes) at the first level and the specific units corresponding to those unit classes at the second level.

 ````{admonition} **Example:** Part of the HED unit class for time in .mediawiki format.